 Mitt Romney and Paul Ryan, campaigning in a state with a median age higher than Florida’s, criticized President Obama on Monday morning for his health care law and said the Republican ticket would be more likely to put Medicare on sounder financial footing.

 “Medicare should not be a piggybank for Obamacare!”
 Ryan said.

 Romney and Ryan charge that the health reform law takes $750 billion from Medicare to pay for the new health law.
 Berwick said that’s “not really true.”
 The changes in payment are designed to promote changes in the way care is delivered, he said.
 “It doesn’t take a nickel away from beneficiaries.
 The Ryan plan is the one that takes money away from beneficiaries by putting them at risk. “

 The Ryan plan cuts Medicare by setting up a voucher system, he said.
 Instead of a guaranteed benefit, the approach would become a guaranteed payment in the form of a voucher.
 It cuts the budget, Berwick noted, by telling beneficiaries – “It’s your problem now.”

-Besides Berwick and Steve Nissen of the Cleveland Clinic, the commnetators in the film did not represent the usual suspects.
+Besides Berwick and Steve Nissen of the Cleveland Clinic, those commenting in the film did not represent the usual suspects.
 Most people associate Andrew Weil and Dean Ornish with healthy lifestyles, not systemic change.
 Still, they spoke to the need from more preventative care.
-(The audience seemed to agree.
-A heart attack patient opening a can of Vienna sausages and smoking a cigarette generated the loudest groans.)
+The audience seemed to agree.
+A heart attack patient opening a can of Vienna sausages and smoking a cigarette generated the loudest groans.

 Berwick also offered something different.
-Instead of demonizing doctors and drug companies, he doesn’t blame any of the players, who are working within the system as it stands.
+Instead of demonizing doctors and drug companies, he notes that they just are working within the system as it stands.

 “They’re just doing what makes sense,” he said.
 “We have to change what makes sense.”